 Electrical energy in a capacitor – an example

-- Following the capacity energy formula, the outcome is evaluated as:
+Following the capacity energy formula, we can evaluate the outcome as:

-- The energy stored in the capacitor can also be written as 0.06 J or 60 mJ.
+The energy stored in the capacitor can also be written as 0.06 J or 60 mJ.

-… or you can simply save your time by using this capacitor energy calculator, which does all the computations for you automatically!
+… or you can simply save time by using this capacitor energy calculator, which automatically computes all the computations for you!

-By the way, if you have a system with more than one capacitor, you'd better check our capacitors in series or capacitors in parallel calculators to find the total capacitance quickly, because this is the value you should use in the formula for the capacitor's energy.
+By the way, if you have a system with more than one capacitor, you'd better check our capacitors in series or parallel capacitor calculators to find the total capacitance quickly because this is the value you should use in the formula for the capacitor's energy.